Frequently Asked Questions

 - Stall dimensions may vary from market to market so this is listed in the booking.

-- Double stalls are twice singles (and the equivalent area if a corner).
+- Double stalls, where offered, are twice singles (and the equivalent area if a corner).

-- There is a cap on single and double stalls available at a market.
+- At Saturday markets there is a cap on single and double stalls available at a market.

-- Only one single or double stall can be booked per stallholder per event.
+- At Saturday markets, only one single or double stall can be booked per stallholder per event.

 - Carefully consider your stall selection as it cannot be changed once paid for.